veerapallijanith/aiagent/README.md

     The environment keeps a list of .things and .agents (which is a subset of .things).
 Each agent has a .performance slot, initialized to 0.
-    Each thing has a .location slot, even though some environments may not need this."""
+    Each thing has a .location slot, even though some environments may not need this.

     def __init__(self):
         self.things = []
         self.agents = []

     def percept(self, agent):
-        """Return the percept that the agent sees at this point.
-(Implement this.)""" raise NotImplementedError
+        Return the percept that the agent sees at this point.
+(Implement this.) raise NotImplementedError

     def execute_action(self, agent, action):
-        """Change the world to reflect this action.
-(Implement this.)""" raise NotImplementedError
+        Change the world to reflect this action.
+(Implement this.) raise NotImplementedError

     def default_location(self, thing):
-        """Default location to place a new thing with unspecified location.""" return None
+        Default location to place a new thing with unspecified location. return None

     def is_done(self):
-        """By default, we're done when we can't find a live agent.""" return not any(agent.is_alive() for agent in self.agents)
+        By default, we're done when we can't find a live agent. return not any(agent.is_alive() for agent in self.agents)

     def step(self):
-        """Run the environment for one time step.
+        Run the environment for one time step.
 If the actions and exogenous changes are independent, this method will do.
-If there are interactions between them, you'll need to override this method."""
+If there are interactions between them, you'll need to override this method.
         if not self.is_done():
             actions = []
             for agent in self.agents: